Neil Hensley

 My passion continued into adulthood.

-I was blessed to have a career in international economic development, during which I led more than 100 overseas business missions.
-The trips provided me opportunities to spend evenings and weekends visiting the great gardens of England, France, Italy, Japan and China.
+I was blessed to have a 40 year career in international economic development, during which I led more than 100 overseas business missions.
+These trips provided me with opportunities to spend evenings and weekends visiting the great gardens of England, France, Italy, Japan and China.
 Those experiences shaped me as a gardener and their cultural influences are still evident in the gardens I design today.
 One of my favorite spots in our garden is a small moss garden, inspired by a visit to Kokedera, the awe-inspiring moss temple in Kyoto which has been tended by the same order of monks for nearly 1,000 years.

 Gaining and sharing experise

-While I was learning about horticulture and garden design by visiting the great gardens, I decided to expand my understanding of the gardening world with more formal education.
+While I was learning about horticulture and garden design by visiting the great gardens, I decided to expand my understanding of the gardening world with more formal horticultural training.
 My first step was to pursue a Master Gardener certificate from the State of Kentucky Horticultural Extension service.
 My appetite whetted, I then completed several horticulture and landscape design courses at my alma mater, the University of Cincinnati.
 Armed with a strong horticulture and garden design foundation, I began to think about ways to use that knowledge to improve people’s lives.
 Gardening has always provided me with solace and inspiration, in good times and bad, and I wanted to share that with others.
 That’s when I discovered horticultural therapy and began pursuing a certificate in the field.
-I spent several years traveling to Colorado to complete the program created jointly by the Horticultural Therapy Institute in Denver and Colorado State University in Ft.
+I spent several years traveling to Colorado to complete the certification program created jointly by the Horticultural Therapy Institute in Denver and Colorado State University in Ft.
 Collins.